dtinblack/RaspberryPi-Notes/README.md

 # Programming the Raspberry Pi using various Programming Languages

-A series of examples programes written exploring the capability of the Raspberry Pi.
+A series of programs written to explore the capability of the Raspberry Pi.

-[C](/C) - Exploring the ARM chipset used by Raspberry Pi hardware Using the C programming language.
+[C](/C) - Using the C programming language to explore the hardware of the Raspberry Pi.

 [Python](/Python) - Exploring Web Servers and Bots using the Python programming language.

 ## System

 ## Thanks

 ## Licence

 [See Licence](/LICENSE)